Pagan Funerals: Burials, Customs, and Pagan Funeral Songs

 - Bury the deceased with his or her amulets/talismans: magical jewelry like crystals or runes they wore during life or any other sacred tokens

 - During the funeral ceremony – ask psychopomps to guide the deceased to the afterlife.
-Psychopomps include: the deceasesd’s spirit guides and ancestors and gods, in addition – Osiris, Iris, dogs, horses, snakes, birds, Thoth, Hecate, Berchta (particularly for women and children), Madame Death, etc.
+Psychopomps include: the deceasesd’s spirit guides, ancestors and gods, in addition – Osiris, Iris, dogs, horses, snakes, birds, Thoth, Hecate, Berchta and Freya (particularly for women and children), Madame Death, etc.

 - Garlands of flowers and resins can be made into necklaces to protect and bless the deceased’s loved ones – hang around their necks during the funeral rites